zhuje/localEats2/README.md

 ### File Structure
 This website is created as a single page application.
 Components are rendered as they are called.
-- Components File : Holds the HTML and logic of the components.
+- Components Directory : Holds the HTML and logic of the components.
-- Style File : Holds the css (styling) for each corresponding component.
+- Style Directory : Holds the css (styling) for each corresponding component.

-\
+- index.js : Is the the file that first loads when the application launches, calls App.js .
+- App.js : Is the container that holds all the other components along with navigation bars.

 # Getting Started with Create React App